ascholerChemeketa/cs160Reader/_sources/BYOB/HigherOrderFunctions/Map.rst

         **Doubler**

-        Use **Map** to make a list where each number in the numnbers list is double the value in the original list.
+        Use **Map** to make a list where each number in the numbers list is double the value in the original list.
 (144, 158, 174, 136, 178)

     .. tab:: Sample Answer